Wegovy is a brand-name prescription drug. It’s FDA-approved for long-term weight management when used with exercise and a low calorie diet.

 Limitations of use

-It’s important to note that Wegovy should not be used with other glucagon-like peptide-1 (GLP-1) agonists.
+It’s important to note that you should not use Wegovy with other glucagon-like peptide-1 (GLP-1) agonists.
 (GLP-1 agonists is a group of drugs that Wegovy belongs to.)

-It isn’t known if Wegovy is safe or effective when used with other weight management drugs.
+It is unknown if Wegovy is safe or effective when used with other weight management drugs.

-It isn’t known if Wegovy is safe for people with a history of pancreatitis (inflammation of the pancreas) because it wasn’t studied in this group.
+It is unknown if Wegovy is safe for people with a history of pancreatitis (inflammation of the pancreas).
+The drug’s use in people with pancreatitis has not been studied.

 Effectiveness for weight loss and weight management

-Wegovy has been found to be effective for long-term weight loss and weight management in adults in
+Wegovy has been found to be effective for long-term weight loss and weight management in clinical studies.

 For more information on how Wegovy performed in clinical studies, see the drug’s prescribing information.